 - You currently smoke or quit less than 15 years ago.

-- Are or were a heavy smoker (one pack per day for 30 years, or two packs per day for 15 years).
+- Are, or were, a heavy smoker (20 pack years minimum; i.e one pack per day for 20 years, or two packs per day for 10 years, or ½ pack per day for 40 years, etc).

 If you meet all of the risk factors, ask your doctor for a referral to Renown's Lung Cancer Screening Program.
-You will then meet with an oncology nurse practitioner to review the risks and benefits of screening.
-Studies have shown that screening those at high risk with CT scans before symptoms appear can find lung cancer early when it is easier to treat and more likely to be cured.
+You will have a consultation with a provider from our Lung Cancer Screening Program to review the risks, benefits and answer your questions about screening.
+Studies have proven that screening with CT scans every year, before symptoms may appear, catches lung cancer in its early stages and saves lives.

 Low-Dose CT Scan